monideep2255/COVID-19-Data-Analysis-of-British-Columbia/README.md

 - **For presentation in CS5001 for December 14 and 16, will be working on Part 1**

 1. Recreating British Columbia COVID-19 model and analyzing any correlation with confounding factors such as:
-    - demographics (age, gender, residence)
+    - demographics (age, gender, residence) : main focus for projects
-    - income
+    - income : datasets were missing values, poor quality
-    - hospitalization rate
+    - hospitalization rate : datasets were missing values, poor quality

 - If successful, plan to move to Part 2 and Part 3 *(Potential master's thesis?)*